-Trust vs. mistrust (birth to 18 months)
+Trust vs. mistrust (birth to 2 years)

-Is the world a stable and predictable place where I can make sense of it?
+Is the world a stable and predictable place where I can make sense of it OR is it unstable and unpredictable?

-Trust Mistrust The infant develops the The infant develops the belief that world is an belief that world is NOT an orderly and predictable orderly and predictable place. place.
+Trust Mistrust The infant develops the The infant develops the belief that world is an belief that world is NOT an orderly and predictable orderly and predictable place.
+It is orderly. place.
+It is chaotic. (image source: Carpenter and Huffman)

-Development of Trust by the infant:
+Development of Trust:

-- Reliance on consistent and warm caregivers produces a sense of predictability and trust in the environment.
-When the mother leaves the infant's sight, the infant will not become overly anxious that the mother will still be around to meet it's needs. - Parents that tend to be warm, responsive and sensitive to the infant's needs, have infants that are securely attached. - Preschoolers with a history of secure attachment tend to be more prosocial, empathic and socially competent. - Adolescents with a history of secure attachment in infancy have fewer problems, do better in school and have more successful relationships with their peers compared to those who were insecurely attached in infancy.
+- Reliance on consistent and warm caregivers produces a sense of predictability and trust in the environment. - When the mother leaves the infant's sight, the infant will not become overly anxious that the mother will still be around to meet its needs.